 He was dead.

-I shone the light on the wall behind Stefon’s head.
-The bookshelves were empty.
+Shining the light above Stefon’s head, I could see that the bookshelves behind the sofa were empty.
 No jewelry box.
 No books either.
 Looking around, there weren’t any cupboards or drawers where it could be hidden.
 It looked as if the living room was a dead end.
 Especially for Stefon.

 A doorway on the wall opposite the sofa led to a short hall and, presumably, the bedrooms.
 Without giving myself time to think, I turned toward that direction, but as I did, I could hear the front door to the apartment creak open and then closed.
 Great, I thought, now what.
 The deadbolt snapped with a metallic clang.
 Ok, so now there were at least two other people in the apartment, if not more, and we were all locked in together.
 Telling myself to breathe quietly, I stood in the shadows of the door frame, hoping that a car wouldn’t drive past.